Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 Classes that want to prevent copying should define their copy constructor and copy-assignment operators using = delete rather than making those members private.
 {: .notice}

+The classes that manage resources that do not reside in the class must define the copy-control members.
+Such classes will need destructors to free the resources allocated by the object.
+Once a class needs a destructor, it almost surely needs a copy constructor and copy-assignment operator.